ministryofjustice/security-guidance/policies/secure-email-transfer-guide.md

 ## Introduction

-This guide instructs MoJ Digital and Technology users of the services and encryption tools they should use to securely transfer information via email.
-You should ensure that email communication is sufficiently secured before transferring the following:
+This guide instructs technical users of the services and encryption tools they should use to securely transfer information via email.
+You should ensure that email communication is sufficiently secured before transferring sensitive information, such as:

-* `OFFICIAL-SENSITIVE` classified information
+* `OFFICIAL-SENSITIVE` classified information such as personal data
 * API and other application keys/credentials (including within containers)
 * SSH Keys
 * database and other system-to-system passwords